taskcluster/aws-provisioner/README.md

 ===========================

 [![Build Status](https://travis-ci.org/taskcluster/aws-provisioner.svg?branch=master)](https://travis-ci.org/taskcluster/taskcluster-aws-provisioner)
+*NOTE* Travis being green does not mean that we're good to deploy to production!

 The AWS Provisioner is responsible for starting Amazon EC2 instances to perform tasks in the TaskCluster queue.
 It monitors queue lengths and uses spot